BoilerBuilder/boilerplates/DEPENDENCY_MANAGEMENT.md

 ### Template-Specific Configuration
 Each template can specify:
-- Which frameworks to include
+- Which jsTools to include
 - Which build tools to include
 - Custom dependencies unique to that template
 - Custom scripts unique to that template